What's the best Instant Pot to buy for you and your family?

 So, while I can't comment on other brands, I do know the Instant Pot in and out and can highly recommend it.
 I don't think anyone could regret choosing it.

-When you choose your Instant Pot, you need to select both the model (Lux, Duo, or Smart) and size (5-quart, 6-quart, or 8-quart).
+When you choose your Instant Pot, you need to select both the model (Lux, Duo, Smart, or Ultra) and size (5-quart, 6-quart, or 8-quart).
 Let's go over the choices now.

 Which Instant Pot Model Should You Choose?

-The Instant Pot (currently) comes in Lux, Duo, or Smart models.
+The Instant Pot (currently) comes in Lux, Duo, Smart, and Ultra models.

 The Lux boasts 6 functions (Pressure Cooker, Sauté/Browning, Slow Cooker, Rice Cooker, Steamer, and Warmer).
 It lacks both the yogurt function (which I love — see my recipe here) and its pressure cooking function offers only high (not high and low).
 Read more about this model (6-quart size) here.